tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 --Result--
-REPOSITORY                     TAG       IMAGE ID       CREATED             SIZE dominico/productinventoryapi   0.2       6f2819946f76   About an hour ago   910MB dominico/productinventoryapi   latest    6f2819946f76   About an hour ago   910MB
+REPOSITORY                     TAG       IMAGE ID       CREATED             SIZE dominico/productinventoryapi   0.1       6f2819946f76   About a minute ago   924MB dominico/productinventoryapi   latest    6f2819946f76   About a minute ago   924MB

 ```
 Finally we upload the docker image to a Docker repository.
 I'm using the default [DockerHub](https://hub.docker.com) with an account `dominico` that I have created previously.
 If this is the first time accessing the docker repository you will need to login first with the `docker login` command.